Redis

 maxmemory-policy volatile-ttl

-Change ownership of newly created config file to redis:redis.
+Change ownership of the newly created config file to redis:redis.

 sudo chown redis:redis /etc/redis/redis-rspamd.conf